adiaioana/AP_24_2A3_ROMANESCU_ADIA/README.md

+# Lab 2 Report - Adia Romanescu (2A3)

+## Homework:
+For homework, the challenge was implementing my Greedy algorithm idea as clean as possible.
+My algorithm basically pairs depots with their first client (first in the path, as to connected in the chosen costs paths) by choosing the minimum cost and available client.
+Afterwards, in each iteration, for each path, I try to connect the last client to a new one by always choosing the minimum cost and available client.

 # Lab 1 Report - Adia Romanescu (2A3)

 ## Homework:
 For the homework assignment, I implemented a simple iteration over the [a,b] interval.
 I also developed a function to verify k-reducibility.
 The maximum number of iterations is set to 100, a somewhat arbitrary choice.
 However, it seems intuitive that either setting a maximum number of iterations or using a frequency vector would help in checking if a loop has been entered.

 ## Bonus: